- Roadmap Terminology

 When registering for the Florida Board of Bar Examiners, students will have two options.
 The first option the student may choose is “student registration,” as part of the student’s normal application for the Florida Bar.
 As an alternate option, if the student does not intend to sit for the Florida Bar, the student may choose “Certified Legal Intern (CLI) Registration” only.
 For more information, please see the FAQ at http://www.floridabarexam.org/.
 Pay particular attention to the questions: “May I register as a first-year law student” and “How do I meet the clearance requirement for the Certified Legal Internship (CLI) program.”

-2) After students have registered for a Civil or Criminal Law Clinic, they must complete an application for CLI certification with the clinic staff.
-After the Dean of the Levin College of Law certifies the student, the clinic staff will submit the CLI application to the Florida Supreme Court for approval.
+2) After students have registered for a CLI-required Civil Clinic or a Criminal Law Field Placement, they must complete an application for CLI certification with the clinic staff.
+After the Levin College of Law certifies the student, the clinic staff will submit the CLI application to the Florida Supreme Court for approval.

 After Graduation Certification

-Certification can be renewed after graduation if: (1) you will be working for a public agency or legal aid office; and (2) you have previously been certified under the student practice rule and have successfully completed a Clinic.
+Certification may be renewed after graduation if: (1) you will be working for a public agency or legal aid office; and (2) you have previously been certified under the student practice rule and have successfully completed a Clinic or Field Placement.